 Duration 1 hour Total marks 30 Scope of Study Subject Content Statement (SCS) - 100% coverage of numbered statements Marks per SCS Text types: this should include a 9.
-Identify and understand the main points, ideas and details in texts 6 range of straightforward 10.
-Compare information, ideas and opinions in different texts 6 texts on a range of topics and of 11.
-Identify meanings in texts and distinguish between fact and opinion 2-4 varying lengths that instruct, describe, 12.
-Recognise that language and other textual features can be varied to suit different audiences and purposes 2-4 explain and persuade 13.
+Identify and understand the main points, ideas and details in texts 6 range of 10.
+Compare information, ideas and opinions in different texts 6 straightforward texts on a range 11.
+Identify meanings in texts and distinguish between fact and opinion 2-4 of topics and of varying lengths 12.
+Recognise that language and other textual features can be varied to suit different audiences and purposes 2-4 that instruct, describe, explain and persuade 13.
 Use reference materials and appropriate strategies (e.g. using knowledge of different word types) for a range of purposes, including to find the meaning of words 1-4 14.
 Understand organisational and structural features and use them to locate relevant information (e.g. index, menus, subheadings, paragraphs) in a range of straightforward texts 2-4 15.
 Infer from images meanings not explicit in the accompanying text 2-4 16.
 Recognise vocabulary typically associated with specific types and purposes of texts (e.g. formal, informal, instructional, descriptive, explanatory and persuasive) 1-2 17.
 Read and understand a range of specialist words in context 2-4 18.
-Use knowledge of punctuation to aid understanding of straightforward texts 2-4 Number of source documents: twoItem types: multiple choice and short answer.
+Use knowledge of punctuation to aid understanding of straightforward texts 2-4 Number of source documents: two Item types: multiple choice and short answer.
 30 marks total